 - Pour heavy cream in a saucepan along with sugar and thandai powder.
 Bring it to a boil, stirring occasionally.
 Allow it to simmer in low heat for about 5 minutes.

 - In a bowl, whisk egg until it’s smooth.

 - Ladle a little bit of the hot cream slowly to whisked egg while whisking simultaneously.
 Pour the egg yolk mixture back to the hot cream and give it a mix.
-Cook the mixture on a medium heat, stirring constantly, for about 5 minutes or until the custard looks thick and coats the back of your spoon.
+Cook the mixture on a low heat, stirring constantly, for about 5 minutes or until the custard looks thick and coats the back of your spoon.

 - Bring it to room temperature and allow it to chill in the refrigerator for a couple of hours.
-However, if you want to serve it warm, you can do that too.

 - If yu wish to flip the custard, then release the edges using a butter night and then flip on a plate.